zzantares/consul/website/source/docs/platform/k8s/helm.html.md

           "sample/annotation1": "foo"
           "sample/annotation2": "bar"
         ```

+  * <a name="v-client-extra-environment-vars" href="#v-client-extra-environment-vars">`extraEnvironmentVars`</a> (`string: "{}"`) - extraEnvVars is a list of extra environment variables to set with the pod.
+These could be used to include proxy settings required for cloud auto-join feature, in case kubernetes cluster is behind egress http proxies.
+Additionally, it could be used to configure custom consul parameters.

   * <a name="v-client-dnspolicy" href="#v-client-dnspolicy">`dnsPolicy`</a> (`string: null`) - This value defines the [Pod DNS policy](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-dns-policy) for client pods to use.